enarjord/passivbot/docs/how-it-works.md

 may potentially liquidate entire wallet.

-The bot does not use leverage in its internal logic, rather position-cost-to-balance-ratio (abbreviated as pbr), which is position size in terms of margin token.
+The bot does not use leverage in its internal logic, rather position-cost-to-balance-ratio (abbreviated as pbr), which is position size in terms of margin token divided by unleveraged balance.

 Bot will automatically set leverage to a high enough value to prevent insufficient margin errors.